ealush/vest-website/docs/writing_your_suite/including_and_excluding/omitWhen.md

 When using `skipWhen` the tests within the block will be skipped, but will still be counted against `isValid`.
 When using `omitWhen`, the tests within the block will be omitted, and will not be counted against `isValid`.

 This also means that the validation message of a test, enclosed by `omitWhen`, is omitted from the suite result if the condition for the `omitWhen` is true.
-It is unlike the `skipWhen` modifier which caches the validation message of an enclosed test whether the test is skipped or not.
+It is unlike the `skipWhen` modifier which caches the validation message of an enclosed test if the test was skipped.

 ## Params